 If you have any worries or concerns about a child’ safety or well being please contact us and speak to a member of the Safeguarding Team.

-- Alternate Safeguarding Lead(s): Mrs C James, Miss S Dunmore, Miss M Howlett, Mrs A Warren, Mrs P Evans, Mrs M Ibbs
+- Alternate Safeguarding Lead(s): Miss C Brown, Miss S Dunmore, Miss M Howlett, Mrs A Warren, Mrs P Evans, Mrs M Ibbs

 - Safeguarding Governor: Mrs Jade Howlett